vonfalk/storm-javavis/doc/01-Introduction/01-Downloads/index.md

   These releases use the Storm Memory Manager for memory management, which is a homegrown garbage collector for Storm.
 The SMM generally performs worse compared to the Memory Pool System (approximately 2-3x runtimes when using the MPS, and occationally longer pause times), and it is not as mature as the MPS.
-This option does, however, not come with any additional license requirements.

   This option is currently experimental, but seems to work well in many cases.